sahlminkok/BookStore/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Math Magicians <a name="about-project"></a>
+# 📖 Bookstore <a name="about-project"></a>

-**Math Magicians** is a website for all fans of mathematics.
-It is a Single Page App (SPA) that allows users to make simple calculations, and read a random math-related quote.
+**Bookstore** is a web application that allows users to browse, search, and Add books online.
+It provides a user-friendly interface where users can explore a wide range of books, view book details, add books to their cart, and complete the checkout process.

 ## 🛠 Built With <a name="built-with"></a>